SpaceBuckets/SpaceBuckets/static/docs/green-leaves-green-light/green-leaves-green-light.md

 t: "Green leaves and green light: what's really going on"
 s: "green-leaves-green-light"
 a: "SuperAngryGuy"
 c: "This article challenges the claim that 'plants can't use green light', 'plants are green because they reflect all green light', and other iterations.
-My counterclaim is [the McCree curve](/docs/mccree-curve) is used in botany, and every paper on photosynthesis studies by wavelength demonstrates that _most plants use green light efficiently_ (particularly compared to blue light and at higher lighting levels).
+My counterclaim is [the McCree curve](/docs/mccree-curve) used in botany, and every paper on photosynthesis studies by wavelength demonstrates that _most plants use green light efficiently_ (particularly compared to blue light and at higher lighting levels).

     ### The claim and my problem with it